When Should a Board Use an External Board Evaluation?

 That independence becomes particularly valuable when the board is trying to assess questions such as:

-Are we spending enough time on the issues that matter most?
+Are we focused and effective on the issues that matter most?

-Is the board spending enough time on strategy, succession, risk, long-term value creation, and future oversight responsibilities — or getting pulled too far into operational matters?
+Is the board aproviding appropriate oversight and guidance on strategy, succession, risk, long-term value creation, and future oversight responsibilities?

 Is the board aligned on its role?

-Do directors share a common view of where oversight ends and management begins?
+Do directors share a common view of the organization’s long-term goals and mission, and how current strategies will help it achieve them? ?
 Are expectations around engagement and responsibilities aligned?

 Are board materials and meetings supporting the right conversations?